-4.6 fixed point representation
+fixed point representation

 A method of encoding a real number into binary by putting an implied binary point at a fixed bit position.
-See Table 3 for an example.
+See Table 3 in 5.3.3 for an example.

 Many of the tag types contain fixed point numbers.
 Several references can be found (MetaFonts, etc.) illustrating the preferability of fixed point representation to pure floating point representation in very structured circumstances.